Iamdhananjaym/Argo_CD/Q&A.md

+# Previous and Possible Interview Questions and answers

 # Q&A Related to Argo CD Tools for Cloud/DevOps engineer
 ### 1. What is Argo CD and how does it fit into the DevOps ecosystem?
 **Answer:**